Kandapara: 2014 closure

 Municipality Mayor Shahidur Rahman Khan Mukti was behind a plot to evict the sex workers in 2014.
 It was alleged that Mukti wanted to build a market on the land.
 He set up the Oshamajik Karjokolap Protirodh Committee (the unsocial activities prevention committee) with the intent of turning public opinion against the brothel.
 Local imam, Maulana Ashrafuzzaman Kashemi, was made vice-president to try and get the local Muslim community behind the campaign.
 Meeting were held at the mosque after the Jumma prayer, with Mukti telling of the ill-effects the brothel were having on the area.

 On 6 July, the committee submitted a memorandum to the mayor outlining the need to close the brothel and evict the workers.
 On the same day, Aklima Akter Akhi, leader of Nari Mukti Sangha (NMS) and representatives from the NGO Care Bangladesh met with the chairman of the National Human Rights Commission Mizanur Rahman Khan.
 Akhi was assured the sex workers would not be evicted.
 Three day later Akhi disappeared after a meeting with the brothel house owners, allegedly taking the funds of the NMS with her.

 In a meeting at the Kabarsthan mosque on 11 July, the mayor and local MP, Md Sanowar Hossain, made the final decision to evict the sex workers.
 Expecting an eviction attempt after Friday prayers, the local police chief stationed 3 platoons of police at the brothel to prevent the eviction but no attempt was made.

 The mayor had organised a grand iftar at the municipal offices on 12 July which it was reported 10,000 people attended.
-Some hours before the ifter was to due to start, a group of armed young men gathered outside the brothel.
+Some hours before the ifter was due to start, a group of armed young men gathered outside the brothel.
 They were led by the mayor's brother Kakon, local Jubo League joint secretary Sanowar Hossain and Swechchhasebak League joint convener Nasiruddin Nuru, both associates of the mayor.
 Around 6 pm a van arrived giving two drums of petrol to the group.
 The group threatened to lock the gates of the brothel and burn it down if they didn't leave immediately.

 Soon after dark the power supply to the brothel was disconnected.
 The group allegedly assaulted and raped the sex workers during the blackout.
 Most of the sex workers fled without their possessions.
 The few that remained left the next day.
 The brothel was demolished over the next few days, allegedly by staff hired by the mayor.

 The Oshamajik Karjokolap Protirodh Committee denied any knowledge of the eviction.
 Mayor Mukti claimed the brothel house owners had ordered the sex workers to leave.
 District police chief Saleh Mohammad Tanvir said the house owners had made the order following pressure from Muslim clerics and civil activists.